-Under the Delaware General Corporation Law, unless otherwise provided in a corporation's certificate of incorporation, any action required or permitted to be taken by stockholders at a meeting may be taken without notice, without a meeting and without a stockholder vote if a written consent setting forth the action to be taken is signed by the holders of outstanding shares of stock having the requisite number of votes that would be necessary to authorize the action at a meeting of stockholder action by written consent.
+Under the Delaware General Corporation Law, unless otherwise provided in a corporation's certificate of incorporation, any action required or permitted to be taken by stockholders at a meeting may be taken without notice, without a meeting and without a stockholder vote if a written consent setting forth the action to be taken is signed by the holders of outstanding shares of stock having the requisite number of votes that would be necessary to authorize the action at a meeting of stockholders at which all shares entitled to vote were present and voted.
+Our Certificate of Incorporation does not currently address Stockholder action by written consent.
 Consequently, the holders of the requisite number of shares of our Common Stock may take action without notice, without a meeting and without a Stockholder vote.
 If adopted, the proposed amendment to our Certificate of Incorporation will eliminate the potential for Stockholders to act by written consent and will require that any action of Stockholders be taken at a duly called annual or special meeting of Stockholders.